 Once you’re out and about, something I’ve learnt from experience is that even the best of friends can start to grate on each other.
 Be realistic with the things you like, the things you want to do and ultimately the things you want to spend your money on.
 My travel buddy and I had dramatically different interests.
 While she was keen to visit old churches and classic art galleries I wanted to just wander aimlessly, exploring cafés and taking some cool pictures (if you ever find yourself in Prague, head to the John Lennon wall for some seriously ‘instagramable’ photos).

 There was nothing wrong with either of our approaches but, ultimately, doing things for the happiness of the person you’re with doesn’t leave you happy.
 It’s not selfish to be honest.
 Just be real.
 Approach the issue in the evening and make it clear there’s some things you want to do on your own the next day.
 Suggest you meet up in the morning for breakfast before you part ways.
-Or, have dinner the next evening to discuss what you did.
+Or, have dinner the next evening to discuss what you did, find more on this click.
 You’ll be grateful for the time you spent alone and look forward to coming back together and having a whole host of new things to talk about.

 What I learnt backpacking from Bratislava to Budapest

 Now, as I write this, I’m once again deep in the “post-travelling blues”, spending every free moment planning my next adventure.
 In the meantime, here’s a few final lessons I learnt from my travels this summer:

 - Make mistakes.
 Mistakes are the things that make us human and above all teach us some great lessons about travelling.
 Trust me, surviving on three pairs of socks through four cities taught me that there are certain items you just can’t live without.